brasey/painkeep-puppet/README.md

 Quake is still licensed software.
 To run a Quake server, you'll need a couple of files from your original Quake install media:
   * id/pak0.pak
   * id/pak1.pak

+They need to live somewhere that can be reached by a wget, like a web server or Dropbox or ownCloud or something.

 A hieradata file that holds a few key value pairs and a user definition.
 It should look like this: